COSC-499-W2025/capstone-project-team-20/documents/logs/kaanLogs/kaanWeeklyLogs.md

 ![week 9 log](imagesForKaanLogs/week_9_log.png)

-Couldn't reach evaluations for this week, as they were inaccessible.

 ### Weekly Goals

 This week, I created the entire Skill Analyzer subsystem, which included the implementation of the `SkillExtractor`, `FolderSkillAnalyzer`, and `analyze_any` modules.
 This system serves as the foundation for detecting and evaluating programming languages, frameworks, and tools used across different projects in the repository.